tkych/cl-seek-project/README.md

 to find a CL library.
 However, as a result of accidental clicks, you spent wasted time.

-CL-PROJECT-SEARCH is a library for you (and I).
+CL-PROJECT-SEARCH is a library for you (and I) like that.
 Without leaving the REPL, we could find the seeking library.
 Therefore we never waste time by looking at unnecessary web page.